MoraisG/Array4Delphi/README.md

 # Array4Delphi
- Array for Delphi
+How dou you to check your array?

 Array4Delphi for verify your Array in your projects Delphi.